Nowhere (album): Release

-Legacy

-AllMusic has cited Nowhere as one of the greatest albums of the shoegaze genre.
+Critical reception

+Reviewer Chris Roberts of Melody Maker hailed it as "breathtaking".
+Noting the "huge burden of expectation" placed on Ride's first full-length album after three acclaimed EPs, Select critic Andrew Perry deemed Nowhere a "phenomenal" debut and praised the band's "heaven-sent melodic gift" and avoidance of "formularisation".
+Record Mirror's Chris Sharratt called Ride "undoubtedly the present day kings of the indie guitar empire" and found that the album justified the "media hype" around the band.
+In a more ambivalent review for NME, Simon Williams wrote that only "two-thirds of Nowhere sublimely reaffirms our faith", and that the album "fails – unluckily – to gel as a Great Album should.
+It doesn't challenge or thrill unexpectedly."

+Retrospectively, Nowhere has been acclaimed as one of the greatest albums of the shoegaze genre.
+David Bevan of Pitchfork described Nowhere as one of shoegaze's "indisputable masterpieces" and "one of shoegazing's enduring moments" and Andy Kellman of AllMusic said that the album exemplified the genre at its "most exciting and mastered", while also being "Ride's zenith".
+Rolling Stone called the album "a masterpiece" while discussing to the band post-reformation.

 Nowhere was ranked at number 74 on Pitchfork's 2003 list of the top 100 albums of the 1990s, and at number 277 on Spin's 2015 list of "The 300 Best Albums of the Past 30 Years".
 It is also included in the book 1001 Albums You Must Hear Before You Die.
 The track "Vapour Trail" was named the 145th best song of the 1990s by Pitchfork in 2010, and the 81st best song of the 1990s by NME in 2012.

 Track listing

 All songs were equally credited to Ride (Andy Bell, Loz Colbert, Mark Gardener, Steve Queralt).